2024 IOWA POLICY ISSUES

 The Iowa Chamber Alliance (ICA or “The Alliance”) is a non-partisan coalition that advocates for economic growth policies and initiatives by representing leading Chambers of Commerce and economic development organizations across Iowa.
 The mission of the ICA is to drive a policy agenda that grows the state on behalf of our more than 17,000 members that range from small businesses to Fortune 100 companies.
 This effort includes developing a policy structure that encourages communities to build attractive places in which employers invest and employees thrive, showcasing local strengths that drive the state’s collective growth.

-The 2020 census again highlighted a frustratingly slow population growth rate that has a major impact to economic growth.
-Iowa has grown less than 1% annually since 1900 and current demographic trends put extreme pressure on our businesses.
+The largest priority for Iowa’s business growth is continued emphasis on talent attraction.
+Iowa’s population growth trend puts extreme pressure on our businesses.
 Iowa’s workforce issue is inextricably tied to this slow growth and continues to be the overwhelmingly number one issue facing business and economic development.
 Iowa businesses struggle to ﬁnd qualiﬁed candidates, with the appropriate skills, who are ready to work.
-Workforce training programs are extremely important, but this should be coupled with a focus on attracting new Iowans and developing the next generation.
+Workforce training programs are extremely important, but this should be coupled with a focus on retaining talent, attracting new Iowans and developing the next generation.

-The Alliance encourages the Legislature to focus on attracting talent to ensure future economic growth and take advantage of existing value available statewide through work in three other areas:
+The Alliance encourages the Legislature to focus on attracting talent to ensure future economic growth and take advantage of existing value available statewide through work in four main areas areas:

-Funding for existing programs and consideration of new resources that promote “placemaking” including quality of life and the arts;
+- Funding for existing programs and consideration of new resources that promote “placemaking” including quality of life and the arts; and